zhaominyiz/RFDA-PyTorch/README.md

 2 Release test code and models at five QP [Done]

-3 Release train code (you know, in a mass ) [TBD, Around Chinese Lunar New Year]
+3 Release train code (you know, in a mass ) [TBD, Within One Week!]

-4 Release RFDA on RGB space

-5 Discuss a perceptual RF variant
+4 Release its updated version BRF, with the following performance [TBD, Within One Week!]

+Name \delta PSNR Params FPS(1080P)
+RFDA 0.91 1250 1.05
+BRF 1.01 739 1.49

+I am not satisfied with this variant, however, it may be useful.
+Therefore, i decide to release it.
+It can be future improved by stacking our DSTA blocks.

 ## :e-mail: Contact :e-mail:
 Feel free to contact me if you have any problems! zhaomy20@fudan.edu.cn